chrisguest75/sql_examples/README.md

 A reposistory to demonstrate some SQL examples

+NOTES:

+* SQLite does not support DECLARE for variables.
+* REPLACE INTO can be used for upsert.
+* Used a left-join against a dynamic table to get a NULL row.

 TODO:

 * mysql
 * postgres
 * sqlite
 * sqlserver
+* osquery to sqlite

 ## 00 - Cheatsheet